ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/naive_bayes/naive_bayes_piecewise.png" alt="Naive Bayes classifier with piecewise-constant feature distributions">
 </p>

-## Pros and cons of naive Bayes classifier
-Advantages of naive Bayes classifier:
-* Works quite well in real-world applications.
-* Requires only a small amount of training data.
-* With each training example, prior and likelihood can be updated in real-time.
-* Since it assumes independent variables, only the class variables' variances need to be estimated and not the entire covariance matrix (i.e., fewer parameters to calculate).
-* Fast training and fast inference.
-* It gives a probability distribution over all classes (i.e., not just a classification).
-* Multiple classifiers may be combined, e.g., by taking the product of their predicted probabilities.
-* May be used as a first-line "punching bag" before other smarter algorithms kick in the problem.

-Disadvantages
-* More sophisticated models outperform them.

 ## Tensorflow example with the iris dataset
 ### Load and preprocess the data
-First we load the iris dataset, select the features that we will be using, creeate a training and a test set, and plot the data to get a sense of it.
+First, we load the iris dataset, select the features that we will be using, create a training and a test set, and plot the data to get a sense of it.

 {% highlight python %}
 {% raw %}